 Conservation.
 From 1910 until 1972, Scouting's outdoor program officially used a traditional "Daniel Boone" approach, with strong emphasis on heavy-impact pioneering and camping skills.
 With shrinking wild areas and increasingly heavy use of what wilderness is left, all organizations that promote the outdoors have had to change their approach, though BSA was decidedly slow in doing so.
 Starting in 1972, Scouting began a major transition toward a new (low-impact) outdoor ethic, culminating with the issue of the 10th Edition of the Boy Scout Handbook in 1990.
 As a result, modern Scouts use the outdoors very differently than Scouts did during Scouting's first 62+ years.
-Today, more Scout meals are cooked over camping stoves than on wood fires, tents have floors and mosquito netting (and are never "ditched"), packs (with frames) are lighter and much more comfortable.
+Today, most Scout meals are cooked over camping stoves instead of wood fires, tents have floors and mosquito netting (and are never "ditched"), packs (with frames) are lighter and much more comfortable.
 And the latest handbooks teach "Leave No Trace" camping techniques.

 Measuring Success.
 From 1910 until 1972, the BSA measured much of its success by its ever-increasing membership statistics.
 Although the massive losses of the 1970s are behind us, Scouting membership is currently at the same level as the mid 1950s, nowhere near its 1972 maximum level.
-For the next 20 years or more, the Scout-age population is expected to remain fairly stable, and there will be increasing competition for boys' time.
+For the next 20 years or more, the Scout-age population is expected to remain fairly stable, and there will be increasing competition for kids' time.
 This adds up to a long period of stable (limited growth) membership levels.
 Adjusting to limited growth has been extremely difficult for the BSA, which is psychologically as well as structurally designed to equate success with growth.
-The minimal growth in traditional BSA programs has caused the national office to begin making changes to the traditional programs more often, and to add more non-traditional programs in an attempt to increase membership in areas not reached by traditional programs.
+The minimal growth in traditional BSA programs has caused the national office to make changes to the traditional programs more often, and to add more non-traditional programs in an attempt to increase membership in areas not reached by traditional programs.
 We have already seen more program changes, more new programs, and shorter development periods since about 1985 than in all of Scouting's first 75 years.
 The desire for more members may also have been one of the incentives for opening Cub Scouts and Scouts to girls.

 Scouting in the Future

-Watching Scouting change since I first joined has also been enjoyable, even if some of the changes in Scouting and in our society are unsettling.
-As it has for 100 years, Scouting today provides a strong moral and ethical foundation that helps boys become good citizens and leaders of tomorrow.
-It is safe to predict that Scouting will continue to provide that same foundation.
+Watching Scouting (and American society) change since I first joined has been interesting, and sometimes unsettling.
+But as it has for over 110 years, Scouting today provides a strong moral and ethical foundation that helps young people become good citizens and leaders of tomorrow.
+I believe strongly that Scouting will continue to provide that same foundation well into the future.

 For more information about the history of the BSA, these books were all used in preparing this brief history.
 Many of these are still in print.
-Listed by date of publication:
+Listed within categories by date of publication: